 In the vast terrain of the Muslim world there lived people of many races and many creeds; people who - it is said – inherited the cultures and civilizations of the ancients.
 Across centuries of history, their traditions were passed down to new generations, adding insight and vision to what the Muslim civilization achieved in the arts, in science and in values, as well as to the new spiritual, national and human connections and extensions that civilisation caused to take root.

 People in the Islamic civilization played an active and distinguished role in shaping history, leaving us a huge well defined legacy of books, monuments, arts and values.
 MS works written in Arabic form a sizable part of this legacy, covering a wide range of human knowledge in religion, literature and science.
 This heritage developed and progressed with the passage of time, nurtured by a great nation.
 Much of it survived, interacting with changing times.
 Parts became obsolete but were preserved in honour of the past.
 Other parts came to a standstill when minds went dry and men of learning lost interest in thinking and experimentation.
-There was no deficiency in the heritage itself, a kind of atrophy of human energy that stopped the development this heritage so that it remained frozen in its place, although still the keeper of marvelous inventions, experiences and creations: a store of valuable human achievement.
+There was no deficiency in the heritage itself, a kind of atrophy of human energy that stopped the development this heritage so that it remained frozen in its place, although still the keeper of marvellous inventions, experiences and creations: a store of valuable human achievement.

 Muslim science was early based on a defined methodology based on logical enquiry and the search to understand relations of causality; establishing theories or hypotheses to explain repeated phenomena.
-Serious work in medicine grew out of questions on the nature of a disease, its cause and the reason it responded to certain drugs, the power of each ingredient of a medicine, the rationale for mixing these ingredients or using them separately
+Serious work in medicine grew out of questions on the nature of a disease, its cause and the reason it responded to certain drugs, the power of each ingredient of a medicine, the rationale for mixing these ingredients or using them separately1

 Another source of progress was the adoption of an experimental methodology.
 This we can see summarised in a brief to scientists by Abu ‘Abdallāh Zakariyya ibn Muḥammad al-Quzwīnī "If you wish to be sure of (the validity of) your result you should continue experimenting and beware of slowing down or losing interest.
-If you fail once or twice, the cause be because of a missing factor or because a [specific] problem has occurred"
+If you fail once or twice, the cause be because of a missing factor or because a [specific] problem has occurred"2

 'Experimentation' is a topic repeatedly mentioned in medical books and chemists' manuals, particularly those of the school of Jābir ibn Ḥayyān.
 A good representative of this school in its later stages was Muḥammad ibn Maymūn al-Marrākishī al-Ḥimyarī, a chemist from Morocco who took up Ibn Ḥayyān's findings and developed them through his experimental work in the Mustanṣiryyah and Niẓāmiyyah schools in the mid-7th century AH He, in turn, was followed by al-Jildakī .